AisteBa/who_wants_to_be_a_millionaire/README.md

 3. ask audience

-You can leave the game any time, because if your answer is wrong, you might lost your money.
+You can leave the game any time, because if your answer is wrong, you might lose your money.
 The safe questions are only 5th and 10th.
 Good luck!

 **Requirement**